 The first Mercedes-Benz’s engine factory in Poland is located in Jawor, which is situated west of Wrocław in the Wałbrzych Special Economic Zone.
-The plant is take out part of the newly established Mercedes-Benz Manufacturing Poland company, and it will produce four-cylinder gasoline and diesel engines for Mercedes-Benz passenger cars.
+The plant is a part of the newly established Mercedes-Benz Manufacturing Poland company, and it will produce four-cylinder gasoline and diesel engines for Mercedes-Benz passenger cars.
 The state-of-the-art factory will combine the highest standards in the automotive industry with the idea of Industry 4.0, and its launch will increase the company’s manufacturing capacity in Eastern Europe as well as flexibility and effectiveness of the global production network of Mercedes-Benz.
-The construction work is scheduled to start in 2017, and the state-of-the-art plant in Jawor is planned to open at the end of 2019.
+The construction work has started in 2017, and the state-of-the-art plant in Jawor is planned to open in 2019.

 The value of the investment of Daimler AG in Jawor is around EUR 500 million, that is over PLN 2 billion.
 The opening of such a modern plant is more than simply an investment in its construction.
-The factory in Jawor is also an opportunity to create nearly 500 new, highly qualified workplaces, each of which generates additional room for cooperation with, subcontractors, and service providers in the region.
+The factory in Jawor is also an opportunity to create nearly 1000 new, highly qualified workplaces, each of which generates additional room for cooperation with, subcontractors, and service providers in the region.
 The company conducts a range of educational activities for students and teachers from the region, with the objective of raising qualifications of technical schools’ graduates.
 Training of future Polish employees by qualified experts from Germany will allow for the transfer of skills and knowledge regarding technological and organisational innovations, as well as up-to-date management methods, contributing to further growth in productivity of the region’s economy.